 After getting an honorable discharge from the Navy, Jay and his wife, Candice, have realized that this is the perfect time to pursue their dream of moving abroad to Spain with their three children.
 Jay wants to live on the beach at all costs, but Candice is mindful of the budget and would prefer the center of town.
 Will the family be able to find a suitable home for them that can also be rented out to make ends meet in El Puerto de Santa Maria?

 Having grown up without her mom, Kimberly desperately wants to reconnect with her mother in Australia.
 When her husband, Arte, lands a job in Sydney, the whole family is onboard for the adventure.
 After not seeing her mom for 30 years, though, this transition could be more than Kimberly had planned on for her family.

 Marisa got her passion for France from her parents, and after years of dreaming, she finally has the chance to live in her ideal locale while her husband Dave gets his MBA in Lyon.
 Moving with a family of six, plus her father, means they'll need a sizeable home.
 Dave thinks they have to be practical about their needs, but Marisa's always dreamed of having a picture-perfect French life.

-Newlyweds Doug and Jola are ready to take the plunge with their first major marital purchase: a home in Puerto Vallarta, Mexico.
-Doug wants the hustle and bustle of city life and is ready to spend what it takes to get what he wants.
-As a painter, Jola finds inspiration in solitude and nature, so she wants to be outside of town -- and on budget, if possible.
+Newlyweds are ready to take the plunge with their first major marital purchase: a home in Puerto Vallarta, Mexico.
+He wants the hustle and bustle of city life and is ready to spend whatever it takes.
+However, she's a painter that finds inspiration in solitude and wants to be outside of town and on budget.